maxkavian2/upo_professors_retrieve/README.md

 bash osint.sh | tee "log$(date +%d_%m_%Y)"

 # Output
-Quoted tabular-separated fields are, by this order: surname, name, area, category, email, phone, office.
+Quoted tabular-separated fields are located by columns in this order: surname, name, area, category, email, phone, office.
 The results are appended to the file "results".